Xeverous/the_website/website/pages/cpp/tutorials/beginner/xx_classes/03_const.rst

 - Member variables are named with some prefix (usually ``m_`` or ``_``):

   - This avoids name clashes with method names.
-  - This improves code readability of method implementations.
+  - This improves code readability of method implementations (member variables can be easily distinguished from function-local variables).
   - This helps with tooling (e.g. IDE autocomplete feature)

-- Accessors are named as nouns, just like fields.
+- Both functions are named as nouns, just like fields.
 - There are 2 overloads which differ in const qualification and analogically their return type.

 Which overload is choosen when a method is called?
 It depends on the constness of the object on which it is done.